United States Needs Assessment in Reading

 In 1999, at the 33rd International Literacy Day, Pope John Paul II further explains the critical nature of one’s ability to access scripture at all levels.
 He continues to support the fight against illiteracy by asking that Catholic schools disseminate the Christian message clearly and vigorously by placing knowledge in the horizon of faith.
 As a reading teacher in Catholic schools, an underlying goal is to teach children to read in order to fight against illiteracy in future generations and to put an end to poverty.

 Similarly, to help reading teachers understand the qualities necessary to be exemplary we can turn to reading research.
 In Excellent Reading Teachers: A Position Statement of the International Reading Association (2000), guidelines has been outlined.
-The challenge of Catholic school reading teachers is the ability to meet the standards outlined by reading associations, such as the International Reading Association (IRA) while at the same time integrating emphasis on spiritual development.
+The challenge of Catholic school reading teachers is the ability to meet the standards outlined by reading associations, while at the same time integrating emphasis on spiritual development.
 To meet this challenge, the emphasis in this program is placed on establishing behavioral characteristics of exemplary reading teachers that model virtues of excellence in reading and defined by Catholic doctrine.